 This slow down in growth has a knock-on effect on appetite and combined with other toddler developmental characteristics often creates a more challenging feeding relationship.
 It’s not realistic to expect your toddler to eat the same amount from meal to meal or from day to day or even from year to year.

 STEP 5: Don’t give up!

 Just like learning to walk and talk, it takes children many years to become fully competent eaters.
-I know it’s hard and at times downright frustrating but please stick with it.
+I know it’s hard and at times frustrating but stick with it.
 If you create a positive environment for eating, the rest will come.
-Make sure to offer new food continually and ‘not yet liked’ foods to your toddler; you never know when they might be ready to try some.
+Make sure to offer new food continually and foods that they reject; you never know when they might be ready to try some.
 You can’t underestimate the power of repeated exposure; it’s working even if you think it’s not!